antoineLeclercq/project-status/work-log/scott-bellware.md

 # Scott Bellware Work Log

+## Tue Apr 3 2018
+- Completed integration of Reflect into Transform

+## Mon Apr 2 2018
+- Integrating Reflect into Transform

+## Sun Apr 1 2018
+- Completed first operational increment of the Reflect library
+- Started integrating Reflect with Transform

+## Fri Mar 30 2018
+- Reflect library

+## Thu Mar 29 2018
+- [decision] Protocol should have been Reflect
+- The Reflect implementation should be focused only on reflection
+- [realization] The protocol discover can't be generalized across all scenarios
+- Only the reflection part can be generalized (inner constants and accessor methods)

 ## Wed Mar 28 2018
 - Started work on integrating the Protocol library into the Transform library
 - Met with Nathan to catch up and do a bit of planning